Fernando Pastore has more than a decade of experience representing global clients in investigations and disputes arising out of Latin America.

-Fernando is a member of the Illinois bar.
-He is also a member of the Brazilian Institute of Defense to the Right of Defense (IDDD).
+Fernando is a member of the Brazilian Institute of Defense to the Right of Defense (IDDD), a Brazilian institution focusing on transforming the Brazilian criminal justice system.

 The following represents experience acquired prior to joining Jones Day.